mariodeflorio/AI-Lorenz/README.md

    The script will print the best candidate mathematical expressions that are used to build the discovered dynamical system.

-4. Run the file 'SR_test_lorenz.m' for prediction and validation.
+4. Run the file '*SR_test_lorenz.m*' for prediction and validation.

    This MATLAB script solves the system on ODEs discovered by PYSR in step 3. and compares the discovered chaotic trajectory with the synthetic trajectory generated in step 1.
 All the needed variables are loaded from the 'data' directory.
 The user only needs to build the system of ODEs discovered with symbolic regression.